Peugeot may shut second Mulhouse assembly line, reviews Poissy

-PARIS PSA Peugeot Citroen (PEUP.PA) may close an assembly line at its Mulhouse plant in eastern France unless production picks up to more profitable levels, the company said on Thursday.
+PARIS Nov 21 PSA Peugeot Citroen may close an assembly line at its Mulhouse plant in eastern France unless production picks up to more profitable levels, the company said on Thursday.

 The carmaker will review the second production lines in Mulhouse and Poissy, near Paris, a company spokesman said, although the latter is less likely to be shut.